Winton, Dorset: Winton Banks

 This busy road junction in Winton is called Winton Banks because several banks that used to surround this junction.
-Currently, Lloyds Bank and Santander are the last of the banks surrounding this junction after the closure of Natwest Winton in October 2017.
+Currently, Lloyds Bank and Santander are the last of the banks surrounding this junction after the closure of NatWest Winton in October 2017.

 Continental Cinema

-The picture (right) is close to where the Continental Cinema once stood.
-Opened in 1911 it started life as the Winton Hall and was renamed Winton Electric Picture House the following year.
+Opened in 1911, the Continental Cinema started life as the Winton Hall and was renamed Winton Electric Picture House the following year.
 In 1930 it was modernised and renamed Plaza, becoming the first cinema in Bournemouth to show talking pictures.
 After the war years it was again refurbished and renamed the Continental.
 In 1978 it changed hands but the cinema took a downturn in the 1980s due to lack of maintenance and it ended its life in 1989 when it was demolished to build a pub.

 Peter's Hill

 The steep rise in Wimborne Road to the north of Kemp and Wycliffe roads, has been known locally for many years as Peter's Hill, with several stories circulating as to the origin of the name, the least fanciful would seem to be that the spire of Saint Peter's Church in Bournemouth could be glimpsed from the top of the hill.
 Evidence of the name dates to 1871, soon after Winton was formed, when Henry Vatcher a carter living with his wife two children and two lodgers, gives Peter's Hill as his address on the census.